aniketpant/aniketpant.github.com/_posts/2012-06-30-blabber-against-php.md

 > We’ve got a long way to go.
 One of the *explicit* goals of my next project is to do whatever we can to buff up a … particular … open source language ecosystem such that it can truly compete with PHP in ease of installation and deployment.

 Jeff puts me in a dilemma once again.
-How is something more easier than apt-get install php5*</span>.*</p>
+How is something more easier than `apt-get install php5`.

 ## Some great responses

 http://twitter.com/ianlandsman/status/218683995154677760